Üsküdar American Academy: Huntington Hall (1958)

 Named after George Huntington, a professor at Robert College, this building serves as the school's administrative center.

 It also contains the auditorium, which houses a historic pipe organ dating from 1950, one of the few of its kind in Turkey.
 The organ was restored in 2022 by the UAA Alumni Association.

 Özdemir Sabancı Sports Hall (1992)

 Built with support from the Sabancı Foundation and named in memory of Özdemir Sabancı, a graduate of Tarsus American College, the hall is the school's main athletic facility.
 It includes a multi-use games area where basketball, volleyball, and kin-ball are played, along with table tennis and a fitness room.

 Morgan Hall (1994)

+Üsküdar American Academy campus in 2026, featuring Morgan Hall (1994), home of the Science Department.

 Dedicated to Helen Morgan (principal 1950–1977), this science building was constructed to house laboratories and the computer center.
 As of 2023, it accommodates the Physics, Chemistry, and Biology departments, along with the Redroom, a multipurpose mini-auditorium.